GangwaniKhushi/Netflix-Homepage-clone/README.md

 # Netflix-Homepage-clone
 This is a mini project created using HTML and CSS.
+Created a clone for Netflix home-page.